playfulprogramming/playfulprogramming/content/blog/intro-to-components/index.md

 The second value of the array returned by `useState` is utilized to update the value assigned to the first variable.
 So, when `setSelected` is called, it will then update the value of `isSelected` and the component is re-rendered.

 We also make sure to prefix the event name with `on` in order to bind a method to a browser event name.
-However, the first name of the browser event name needs to be capital.
+However, the first letter of the browser event name needs to be capitalized.
 This means that `click` turns into `onClick`.

 ### Angular